kristofzerbe/kiko.io/source/_posts/2021/Photo Workflow Re-Thought.md

 ## Step 1

 Whenever it is necessary or advisable, take both cards out of the camera and put the **XQD card** into the card reader and connect the latter to the tablet.
-Just put the **SD card** away, as we will use a replacement card afterwards.
+Just put the **SD card** away, as we will use a spare card afterwards.

 Open up **Solid Explorer** on the tablet...